See the README for an explanation and discussion about this project and how to use it.

 Community Policies

-Establish community and neighbourhood policy to control the character of the local government according to the following principles;
+Establish community and neighborhood policy to control the character of the local government according to the following principles;

 1. Four-Story Limit